Marketing (MKTG)

 MKTG 360 Brand Management (3 credits)

-MKTG 365 Sustainability and Green Marketing (3 credits)
+MKTG 365 Sustainability Marketing (3 credits)

-Prerequisite(s): MKTG 240 or MKTG 300.
-Restriction(s): Business Administration majors only.
+Prerequisite(s): MKTG 240 or MKTG 300 or EAES 101.
 Sustainability marketing is viewed as a process for creating value for customers by integrating marketing fundamentals with the core environmental, social, and economic principles of sustainability.
 This process also involves incorporating sustainability initiatives within all other functional areas of an organization.
 In addition, this course helps to understand the impact of human consumption on the environment and development of marketing strategies to improve the human-environment interaction through creation, communication, and delivery of superior value and customer relationship management.
-Topics to be discussed will include sustainability market research, eco-sensitive consumer behavior, green product development, green demand/sales forecasting, green branding and marketing mix, current sustainability trends that influence marketing applications and development of strategic and practical marketing recommendations.
-Case studies will be drawn from different industries.

 MKTG 401 Professional Selling Co-Op Education /Sales Co-Op (3 credits)